 This Easy Eggless Lemon Curd is tangy, sweet, bright, and delicious!
-You need a few simple ingredients and it comes together on the stove in 10 minutes!
-Recipe includes step-by-step photos and lots of tips.
+It requires only a few simple ingredients and comes together on the stove in 10 minutes!
+The recipe includes step-by-step photos and lots of tips.

 Simply sweet lemon sunshine on a spoon!